mkadiri/lambda/README.md

 #### make run

-The docker-compose has everything you need to run this application locally, however you'll need to specify your AWS credentials.
+The docker-compose has everything you need to run this application locally, however **you'll need to specify your AWS credentials**.

 For testing purposes you'll need to create an s3 bucket with a folder, with images